-As discussed later in this report, the Town is considering a wastewater rate structure which includes a volumetric or flow component.
+As discussed later in this report, the Town is considering a wastewater rate structure which will include a volumetric or flow component.
 If it is to be the policy of the Town to allow a separate irrigation meter and there may be an instance where a customer may request such a service, we would recommend that an irrigation rate be considered.
 Since irrigation use would represent discretionary and excessive water use and would be in addition to the domestic water use, it is recommended that the irrigation rate i) be set at one (1) EDU since there are no dwelling units assigned to this service; and ii) the pricing be set at the higher use blocks consistent with the type of service.

-Based on the above referenced rate structure adjustments and the proposed water increase as identified in the development of the Financial Forecast, the following rates are being proposed:
+Based on the above referenced rate structure adjustments and the proposed water increase as identified in the development of the Financial Forecast and as developed by the City Commission and the FAB, the following rates are being proposed:

-Proposed Bi-monthly Water Rate Schedule

-Bi-monthly Service Charge:

-All Residential and Commercial Classes

-Proposed Rates

-Readiness-to-Serve Charge - All Units [1] \$38.63 per Unit

-Water Use per Unit:

-Bi-monthly Usage Charges (per Unit):

-0 - 20,000 Gallons \$2.60 per 1,000 Gallons

-21,000 - 40,000 Gallons \$4.53 per 1,000 Gallons

-41,000 - 60,000 Gallons \$5.81 per 1,000 Gallons

-61,000 Gallons or More \$7.09 per 1,000 Gallons

-Irrigation Class:

-Readiness-to-Serve Charge - All Accounts [2] \$38.63 per Account

-Water Use per Account:

-Bi-monthly Usage Charges (per Account):

-0 - 40,000 Gallons \$4.53 per 1,000 Gallons

-41,000 - 60,000 Gallons \$5.81 per 1,000 Gallons

-61,000 Gallons or More \$7.09 per 1,000 Gallons
+Proposed Bi-monthly Water Rate Schedule Bi-monthly Service Charge: All Residential and Commercial Classes Proposed Rates Readiness-to-Serve Charge - All Units [1] \$40.00 per Unit Water Use per Unit: Bi-monthly Usage Charges (per Unit): 0 - 10,000 Gallons \$2.13 per 1,000 Gallons 10,001 - 20,000 Gallons \$2.88 per 1,000 Gallons 20,001 - 55,000 Gallons \$4.47 per 1,000 Gallons 55,001 - 80,000 Gallons \$6.50 per 1,000 Gallons 80,001 Gallons or More \$8.50 per 1,000 Gallons Irrigation Class: Readiness-to-Serve Charge - All Accounts [2] \$40.00 per Account Water Use per Account: Bi-monthly Usage Charges (per Account): 0 - 55,000 Gallons \$4.47 per 1,000 Gallons 55,001 - 80,000 Gallons \$6.50 per 1,000 Gallons 80,001 Gallons or More \$8.50 per 1,000 Gallons

-[1] Rate applicable to all dwelling units assigned to an account as determined by the Town with single family residential being considered as 1 unit (EDU).
+[1] Rate applicable to all dwelling units assigned to an account as determined by the Town with single family residential being considered as one unit (EDU).

-[2] All individually-metered irrigation water meters are recommended to be classified as 1 EDU.
+[2] All individually-metered irrigation water meters are recommended to be classified as one EDU.

-Based on the estimated billing determinates assumed for the Fiscal Year 2021 and the basis of the application of the rates as shown in the above table, approximately 42.1% of the total revenues derived from rates are generated from the application of the water readiness-to-serve charge, thus maintaining the same cost recovery strategy as the existing rates to continue to promote a favorable level of revenue stability.
+Based on the estimated billing determinates assumed for the Fiscal Year 2021 and the basis of the application of the rates as shown in the above table, approximately 51.6% of the total revenues derived from rates are generated from the application of the water readiness-to-serve charge, thus maintaining a strong fixed cost recovery strategy to continue to promote a favorable level of revenue stability.